divijghose/firedrake/Firedrake-meeting-2025-12-02.md

 https://github.com/firedrakeproject/firedrake/pull/4711

+- Matrix between ensemble function spaces.
+- DH: Raise informative error if user passes firedrake Matrix.
+- CW: rename Python context `EnsembleBlockDiagonalMat` to make it clearer what it is

 ## UZ: Discuss what to move from ngsPETSc to Firedrake :)

+- DH: Ideally ngsPETSc doesn't have a firedrake dependency
+- UZ: Firedrake code only used in one module, utils/firedrake/*
+- CW: I made a PR moving this stuff over already
+- DH: we'll then need to make sure we don't make ngspetsc a hard dependency
+- UZ: I'll merge the stuff asap, then CW can merge his PR
+- CW: changes into release branch

 ## LC: interpolation matrix mat_type

 https://github.com/firedrakeproject/firedrake/pull/4749

+- approved pending docstring fix

 ## Merge PRs